nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

 }
 ```

-Encrypt request/response body (only supported by the default/*streamAPI* proxy implementation):
+Encrypt the request/response body (only supported by the default/*streamAPI* proxy implementation):

 ```ts
 import crypto from 'crypto';